StarpTech/k8s-gitops/README.md

 ## The umbrella-state

-Helm guaranteed reproducable builds if you are working with the same helm values.
-Because all files are checked into git we can reproduce the helm templates at any commit.

 The directory `umbrella-state` refers to the single-source-of truth of the desired state of your cluster at a particular commit.
+The folder contains all kubernetes manifests and `.lock` files.
 The folder must be commited to git.

 ### :heavy_check_mark: The umbrella-state solves: